C5T/asbyrgi/README.md

 ```

 ```
-# If you do not want to depend on the local Kotlin runtime, there is also a shortfcut.
+# If you do not want to depend on the local Kotlin runtime, there is also a shortcut.
 docker run -v "$PWD/kt_test":/kt_test $ASBYRGI_CONTAINER_ID ktRunTests
 ```

 ```
-# Last but not least, the version of `RegoEngine.kt` embedded into the container can be extracted with:
+# Last but not least, to get the contents of `RegoEngine.kt` from the container.
 docker run $ASBYRGI_CONTAINER_ID kt_test.tar.gz | tar xzO kt_test/src/main/kotlin/RegoEngine.kt
 ```